Kingdom Hearts III

-Despite only being used in cutscenes, the desk, walls and bookshelves have collision!
+Despite only being seen in cutscenes, the desk, walls and bookshelves have collision!

-The roads surrounding the Galaxy Toys parking lot have collision, but judging from the placeholder-like textures, it may have been considered to be scrapped early in development.
+The roads around the Galaxy Toys Parking Lot have collision, but the textures are obviously placeholders, and was likely scrapped early on in development.

-Most of the collision close to the building functions almost perfectly aside from the Pizza Planet vehicle, which seems to have rough collision.
+Most of the collisions close to the building almost work perfectly, though the Pizza Planet vehicle has rudimentary collision.

-Though the entrance to the Monsters Inc. Factory is only used in the first cutscene, there is collision for it, as well as the entire parking lot!
+Though the entrance to the Monsters Inc. Factory is only used in the first cutscene, there is collision for it, and the entire parking lot!

 Scala Ad Caelum